 };

-If a symbol matches any wild-star pattern in global
+If a symbol matches any wild-star pattern in global section, this symbol

 will not be checked

-against patterns in local
+against patterns in local section.

-One potential way to overcome this limitation is to list all symbols we want to export explicitly,
+One potential way to overcome this limitation is to list all symbols we want to export explicitly

-but that’s a tedious work.
-A script to fetch symbols from nm
+without globbing, but that’s tedious work.
+A script to fetch symbols from nm output can be handy,

 but requires additional effort.